Linkage to Natural & Built Environment Data

 - Developed a geocoded database for the ALSPAC cohort, including participant residential addresses across three generations, and G1 index participants school addresses;

-- Worked with the ALSPAC OCAP participant panel to develop a governance mechanism for using location data in research while protecting participants confidentiality.
+- Worked with the ALSPAC participant advisory group to develop a governance mechanism for using location data in research while protecting participants confidentiality.

-Through using the geocoding, the ALGAE software or other linkage processes, to the location research protocol the PEARL team are now able to assist research data users link to location-based data (e.g. air pollution data, noise, temperature records, built environment metrics).
-Our recent paper provides an illustration of this:
+Through using the geocoding to the location research protocol the Data Linkage team are now able to assist research data users link to location-based data (e.g. air pollution data, noise, temperature records, built environment metrics).

 The Data Team are able to add routine socio-area metrics (e.g. indices of multiple deprivation (national quintiles), urban-rural status) to your data file on request (subject to approval).